precyon/Traffic-Sign-Classifier/writeup.md

 | Roundabout mandatory  | Roundabout mandatory                          |
 | Double curve          | No passing for vehicles over 3.5 metric tons  |

 The model was able to correctly guess 4 of the 8 traffic signs, which gives an accuracy of 50%.
 It clearly did not do well on any of our tricky signs.
-The double curve shown is a right double curve and from a random look at the training set, there appear to more left double curve images.
-This issue could have easily be solved via data augmentation via horizontal flipping.
+The "Double Curve" image shows a right double curve and from a random look at the training set, there are probably more left double curve images there.
+This issue could have easily be solved via data augmentation via horizontal flipping - something we initially decided against.
 In the image with two signs in it, the model failed to detect either of them.

 Since the number of images taken here is so small, analysis of precision and recall is unlikely to be useful.
 We therefore chose to perform this analysis earlier on our validation dataset.
 Instead, we try and plot the classes with the top 3 soft-max probabilities for each of the classes.
 They look like the following: